-How to Exercise Your Right to Vote in Iowa
+How To Exercise Your Right To Vote in Iowa

-Iowa is one of 16 states (plus Washington, D.C.) that essentially has no voter registration deadline.
-Iowa law allows residents to register to vote up until, and on, the day of an election.
-Research demonstrates that Election Day registration increases voter turnout by anywhere between 5 and 10 percent over states without same-day registration.
-Iowa also allows early voting and absentee voting with an absentee ballot.Who Can Vote in Iowa?
+By Doug Mentes, Esq. | Reviewed by Canaan Suitt, J.D. | Last updated on May 23, 2025Iowa is one of 20 states (plus Washington, D.C.) that allows residents to register to vote up until and on the day of an election.
+Research suggests that Election Day registration increases voter turnout from 3 to 7 percent, with an average of 5 percent.
+Iowa also allows early voting and absentee voting with an absentee ballot.

-How to Register on Election Day
+How To Register To Vote on Election Day

 Iowans can check online to see if they are registered to vote with the secretary of state’s office.
-Regardless, eligible voters can both register to vote on Election Day by appearing in person at their precinct’s polling place where they reside.
-They must complete a voter registration application, make a written oath and provide proof of identity and residence.
-The best way to establish identity and residence is to present a current and valid Iowa driver’s license or Iowa non-operator’s identification card, or by presenting any of the following current and valid forms of identification:- Out-of-state driver’s license or non-driver ID
+Regardless, eligible voters can register to vote on Election Day by appearing in person at their precinct’s polling place.
+They must complete a voter registration application and provide proof of identity and residence.

 - U.S. passport